albyp/auto_terra/README.md

 - [ ] Add full control over Horizontal Datum and Geoid selection for output
 - [ ] Auto rename the output point cloud and option to move to specific destination

+# Known Issues

+- Cancel button on `processing_confirm` still results in 'OK'
+- When not running in Maximised state, error occurs at base coordinate functions

 # License

 This project is licensed under the MIT License.